elasticio/elasticio.github.io/content/_guides/mapping-data.md

 *   Include and map the **Required** fields to avoid unexpected behaviour from the API provider.
 *   Make sure to use correct data **Type** while filling-in the parameter values.

+When you write a JSONata expression which contains property not included in input meta-data the platform user interface will block switching back to Integrator mode.

+{% include img.html max-width="80%" url="/assets/img/integrator-guide/data-mapper/mapping-metadata-not-included.png" title="Mapping when the property not included in meta-data." %}

 ### Evaluate results

 You are already familiar with evaluation function.
 In the Developer mode it evaluates